 A few weeks ago, my wife and I travelled to Ireland to spend a long weekend with a couple of American friends there on holiday, to experience the mystic of the Emerald Island.
 There we were lucky to be blessed with sunny days with only a few calm Irish clouds.

 We climbed some small mountains and walked through old forests – as I’m still reminded by my protesting muscles!
-We generally had a lovely time.
+We generally had a lovely time in Ireland.
 There are two things we did which I think deserve special mention.

 First of all, we went inside a small ancient castle that overlooked the wide silver ocean.
 It brought on thoughts of times long past.
 Just as we were about to leave something crawled out of a hole at the bottom side of the wall to shock us all, especially the female American, who jumped behind me with a mistaken belief of my willingness to take on this ghostly vision.
 Thankfully I didn’t need to live up to this expectation, as it turned out to be a young tourist from California, and the hole led to stairs that took us right to the roofless top!